JavaanseHZ/pulumi-aws-lambda-infra/README.md

 The dependecies are listed in the ```requirements.txt``` file, the function itself in the ```translate.py``` file.

-The Lambda is deployed via pulumi, the release artifact is the release generated via github actions. (not implemented - lambda code directly in infra repo)
+The Lambda is deployed via pulumi and directly from the app folder.

+In a production setup the release artifact is created via [github actions in the app repository](https://github.com/JavaanseHZ/pulumi-aws-lambda-app/blob/main/.github/workflows/build.yaml).

 ### Google Cloud Translate